Exabyte-io/documentation/docs/collaboration/actions/team/add-remove-entity.md

 ## Animation

-In the example animation below, we will add a Material entity consisting in crystalline silicon to a Team we Administer under the present Organization called "Test Team":
+In the example animation below, we will add a Material entity consisting in crystalline silicon to a Team we administer called "Test Team":

 <img data-gifffer="/images/add-entity-team.gif">